bitrise-steplib/steps-ios-auto-provision/README.md

 <details>
 <summary>Description</summary>

+### This Step has been deprecated in the favour of the new automatic code signing options on Bitrise.
+You can read more about these changes in our blog post: [https://blog.bitrise.io/post/simplifying-automatic-code-signing-on-bitrise](https://blog.bitrise.io/post/simplifying-automatic-code-signing-on-bitrise).

+#### Option A)
+The latest versions of the [Xcode Archive & Export for iOS](https://www.bitrise.io/integrations/steps/xcode-archive), [Xcode Build for testing for iOS](https://www.bitrise.io/integrations/steps/xcode-build-for-test), and the [Export iOS and tvOS Xcode archive](https://www.bitrise.io/integrations/steps/xcode-archive) Steps have built-in automatic code signing.
+We suggest to remove this step from your workflow and start to use the automatic code signing feature in the Steps mentioned above.

+#### Option B)
+If you are not using any of the mentioned Xcode steps, then you can replace this iOS Auto Provision Step with the [Manage iOS Code signing](https://www.bitrise.io/integrations/steps/manage-ios-code-signing) Step.

+### Description
 The [Step](https://devcenter.bitrise.io/getting-started/configuring-bitrise-steps-that-require-apple-developer-account-data/#ios-auto-provision-with-apple-id-step) uses session-based authentication to connect to an Apple Developer account.
 In addition to an Apple ID and password, it also stores the 2-factor authentication (2FA) code you provide.

 Please note that the [iOS Auto Provision with App Store Connect API](https://app.bitrise.io/integrations/steps/ios-auto-provision-appstoreconnect) Step uses the official [App Store Connect API](https://developer.apple.com/documentation/appstoreconnectapi/generating_tokens_for_api_requests) instead of the old session-based method.